Skip to main content

 Most valuable tools

 Participants gravitated toward branding and resizing tools, validating the importance of supporting lightweight cross-platform customization directly within the composer experience.
-This info helped inform which features to prioritize building first.

 Composer stock photography UI with Free label (swap imageSrc when final screenshot is ready)